 It may sometimes happen that you feel like preparing nothing for your breakfast.
 You might want to have something that you can just take out from your backpack and munch on or something that would be available anywhere, even in a small shack.
 At a point like that if you find yourself wondering what to have while keeping things healthy, give yourself the choice of a simple platter consisting of toasts, butter and jam coupled with one or two boiled eggs and some seasonal fruits.

 Also read, THAILAND: An Adore Country in Southeast Asia

 Loaves of bread can be carried or bought from anywhere easily.
 If you cannot have the bread without getting it toasted, look for a small tea shop where the owner can offer you some help with the bread getting toasted at the cost of maybe a cup of tea.
 This can also turn up to be a perfect opportunity to strike a conversation with a local person and get to know his culture along with a few complimentary advises on which sites to visit as a must around that place.

 Morning breakfasts can turn out to be really simple and tasty when given a little thought.
 Our body is all we got and therefore make efforts to keep it healthy and running so that you never miss out on travelling to any of the beautiful destinations around the world.

 Also read, HOW TO STAY FIT WHILE TRAVELLING

-A small gesture to help us get going…
+A small gesture to support us get going.

 Ishani Roy is a voracious reader, big foodie and a fitness freak.
 She has a bucket full of hidden talents, always eager to learn new skills (p.s. not kung fu, karate 😉 ) and loves to travel different unknown parts of the world.
 Currently she is working & managing full time at The Strong Traveller.